Our team

 Nam Kim, MTA, MT-BC

-Nam is a board-certified music therapist by the Canadian Association of Music Therapists (CAMT) and by the Certification Board for Music Therapist (CBMT) in U.S.
+Nam is certified by both the Canadian Association of Music Therapists (CAMT) and the Certification Board for Music Therapists (CBMT) in the United States.

 Music Therapist